 In this blog, we'll be exploring the recent changes made to the way dataset variables are displayed on the NSRR.
-Variable Updates Our variable pages are designed to give you a quick and comprehensive glance at all dataset elements available in a dataset.
+Our variable pages are designed to give you a quick and comprehensive glance at all dataset elements available in a dataset.
 We see these pages as a guide and reference for you, and hope that they serve you well as you start your research and exploration of the datasets.
 Keep reading

 We're excited about our recent major update to the NSRR launched today, and wanted to walk through some of the changes made.
 This blog post will focus on core changes for the dataset user interface.
-Dataset Updates The NSRR aims to make data access easy, and we're improving your access to data by giving an at-a-glance view of the datasets you have access to immediately when you navigate to the datasets page on the NSRR.
+The NSRR aims to make data access easy, and we're improving your access to data by giving an at-a-glance view of the datasets you have access to immediately when you navigate to the datasets page on the NSRR.
 For each dataset, you are now shown your current status of data access.
 Keep reading

 To date, we have shared over 20 TB of data to over 200 researchers across the globe.
 Keep reading